jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-5/chapter-3d.md

 - Hence the usual insufficiency of such funds.

-{{< s v="40" >}} During peacetime, various events require an extraordinary expence.

-Government finds it always more convenient to defray this expence by misapplying the sinking fund than by imposing a new tax.
+{{< s v="40" >}} Government finds it always more convenient to defray extraordinary peacetime expences by misapplying the sinking fund instead of  imposing a new tax.
-    Every new tax is immediately felt by the people.
+- This is because every new tax is immediately opposed by the people.

-    It always creates some murmur and is met with some opposition.
-The more taxes are created, the higher the taxation.
+The more taxes are created, the higher the taxation, the more loudly the people complain of every new tax.
+The more difficult it becomes to:
-    The more loudly the people complain of every new tax, the more difficult it becomes to= find out new subjects of taxation, or raise the current taxes.
+- find out new subjects of taxation, or
+- raise the current taxes.

 A momentary suspension of the debt payment is not immediately felt by the people.
-- It creates no murmur or complaint.
+- It creates no complaint or opposition.

 Borrowing from the sinking fund is always an obvious and easy way to gett out of the present difficulty.
 - The more the public debts are accumulated, the more necessary it is to study to reduce them, the more dangerous it is to misapply the sinking fund.